-ALLOSOURCE & DONOR ALLIANCE INTRODUCE TISSUE RECIPIENT TO HIS DONOR’S MOTHER
+ALLOSOURCE & DONOR ALLIANCE INTRODUCE PATIENT TO HIS DONOR’S MOTHER

 AlloSource and Donor Alliance, the federally-designated nonprofit organ procurement organization serving Colorado and most of Wyoming, worked together to introduce Phil, a cartilage recipient, to his donor’s mother, Annette.